 Family Planning and Sexual Health Services

-Should you wish to receive family planning advice, have a pill check and collect contraceptive pill prescriptions, have swabs and a cervical smear or need to discuss and arrange coil or implanon fitting, then please book an appointment with one of our Practice Nurses by telephoning reception.
+Should you wish to receive family planning advice, have a pill check and collect contraceptive pill prescriptions, have swabs and a cervical smear or need to discuss and arrange a coil check or removal, then please book an appointment with one of our Practice Nurses by telephoning reception.

 More advice or help on sexual health can be found here......